flutter/website/src/_includes/docs/swift-package-manager/migrate-objective-c-plugin.md

     * The `pluginClass` defined in your `pubspec.yaml` file must be public and within this directory.

+8. Handling `modulemap`.

-8. Handling modulemap (skip this step if not using a custom modulemap):
+   Skip this step if your plugin does not have a `modulemap`.

-    If you're using a modulemap for CocoaPods to create a Test submodule, consider removing it for Swift Package Manager.
+   If you're using a `modulemap` for CocoaPods to create a Test submodule, consider removing it for Swift Package Manager.
    Note that this will make all public headers available via the module.

-    To remove the modulemap for Swift Package Manager but keep it for CocoaPods, exclude the modulemap and umbrella header in the plugin's `Package.swift` file.
+   To remove the `modulemap` for Swift Package Manager but keep it for CocoaPods, exclude the `modulemap` and umbrella header in the plugin's `Package.swift` file.

-    The example below assumes they are located within the `Sources/plugin_name_ios/include` directory.
+   The example below assumes the `modulemap` and umbrella header are located in the `Sources/plugin_name_ios/include` directory.

     ```diff2html
     --- a/Package.swift